 You sought help at a hospital, only to suffer an infection, a completely preventable incident which you now pay dearly for.
-At Wapner Newman, we believe that you deserve compensation for the harm you’ve suffered.
+The medical malpractice lawyers at Wapner Newman believe that you deserve compensation for the harm you’ve suffered.

 Hospital infections are all too common, and they can have devastating consequences for already sick patients.
 If you’ve suffered a hospital infection and are considering your legal options, we encourage you to contact us today and schedule a free case evaluation.